 If needed as part of your review, our surgeons may prick the areas to release this trapped blood, under no circumstances should you attempt to do this yourself.
 This situation may not occur in every patient; however, it is considered a normal event as part of the treatment process and is a sign that recovery is going well.

-Even with perfect technique, complications can occur, but the skills and experience of the Me Clinic team make this less of a risk.
+Even with a high level of expertise, complications can occur.
+The skills and experience of the Me Clinic team aim to minimise these risks.
+However, individual responses and results may vary.
 Some of the associated complications with this procedure can include:

 - Minor postoperative bleeding

 - Lymphatic Disruption (the seeping of lymph through the puncture site)

 - Brown marks along a treated vein which is a form of iron from the blood.
 (This will disappear by itself within 3-12 months)